 - tornado: A violently rotating column of air between a storm cloud and the surface of the earth.
 It occurs most frequently in the United States between the Rockies in the west and the Appalachians in the east.

 - trade winds: Prevailing winds throughout most of the tropics, part of the general circulation of the atmosphere.
-They blow northeaster in the northern hemisphere and southeast in the southern hemisphere.
+They blow northeast in the Northern Hemisphere and southeast in the Southern Hemisphere.

 - tramontana: A cold, dry wind that blows down from mountains, especially the wind that blows into Italy from the Alps.